 - 21% – The percent at which the profession is projected to grow by 2030

-If you’re conflicted about which form of patient care or degree program to pursue, rest assured that when it comes to physical therapy vs occupational therapy jobs, both sectors anticipate growth.
+If you’re conflicted about which form of patient care or degree program to pursue, rest assured that when it comes to occupational therapist vs. physical therapist jobs, both sectors anticipate growth.
 That said, if future earning potential weighs heavily on your decision process, it’s worth remembering that PT has a slight edge when it comes to the median and average salary.

 How to Pick the Right Practice

-Once you’ve become familiar with what each therapy entails, what it takes to become a PT or OT, and the differences in a physical therapist’s salary vs an occupational therapist’s salary, you might feel more equipped to determine which path is right for you.
+Once you’ve become familiar with what each therapy entails, what it takes to become a PT or OT, and the differences between an occupational therapist’s vs. a physical therapist’s salary, you might feel more equipped to determine which path is right for you.

 But if you’re still weighing your options, it might be helpful to reflect on your interests and skills.